spack/pypi-to-spack-package/README.md

 ## Issues

-- **PKG-INFO**: some packages do not provide the `Requires-Dist` fields in the `PKG-INFO` file, meaning that we do not know their dependencies.
+- **PKG-INFO**: some packages do not provide the `Requires-Dist` fields in the `PKG-INFO` file, meaning that this project cannot know their dependencies.
 This is a shortcoming of the PyPI database.
-- **Build dependencies**: currently we cannot generate build dependencies, as they are lacking from the PyPI database.
+- **Build dependencies**: currently it cannot generate build dependencies, as they are lacking from the PyPI database.
 - **Markers**: not all can be directly translated to a single `when` condition:
   - ✅ `extra == "a" and extra == "b" or extra == "c"`: gets translated into